top of page

 Diagram to show how being self critical motivates you from a place of fear and doubt where as self compassion motivates from a place of safety and confidence

-Self-criticism activates our Threat system, as well as our Drive (achievement) system (see diagram below).
-The part of our brain that operates our Threat system (the amygdala) processes thoughts as threats in much the same way as it processes "real life" dangers.
+Self-criticism activates our Threat system (see diagram below).
+The part of our brain that operates our Threat system (the amygdala, and the limbic system) processes critical thoughts as threats in much the same way as it processes "real life" dangers.

-When our body and brain believes we are in danger, we operate in survival mode.
+When our body and brain believes we are in danger, we operate in Threat mode.
 Our “thinking brain” becomes impaired, impacting our decision-making skills and performance abilities.

 In survival mode, it is difficult to learn.
 We lose the ability to think in a nuanced way, and instead appraise situations and ourselves in black-and-white terms - success/failure, good/bad, perfect/disaster.
 These judgements feed back into our self-criticism.